hellenike/textbook/docs/topics/contracts/index.md

 - (1) start by removing the first person singular ending (-ω or -ομαι) and accent from the first principal part, and add the augment. ὁράω -> ὡρα-
-- (2)  Add appropriate ending and **contract the vowel at the end of the stem with the vowel at the beginning of the personal ending**.
+- (2)  Add the appropriate ending and **contract the vowel at the end of the stem with the vowel at the beginning of the personal ending**.
 - (3) Apply recessive accent, keeping in mind the contraction.